-- Undertaking a report in which homeless clients in Midlothian have shared their experiences of homelessness and access to health services - Developing an action plan to improve health services to homeless people in Midlothian - Maximising opportunities to prevent homelessness .e.g. the hospital discharge project - hospital staff at the Infirmary contact the housing services team to plan the departure of people from their services. - Reviewing and improving service provision to ensure it meets the needs of homeless service users' .e.g. the CHIT nurse (Community Health Inequalities Team) visits supported temporary accommodation units to meet with clients.
+- Undertaking a report in which homeless clients in Midlothian have shared their experiences of homelessness and access to health services - Developing an action plan to improve health services to homeless people in Midlothian - Maximising opportunities to prevent homelessness .e.g. the hospital discharge project hospital staff at the Infirmary contact the housing services team to plan the departure of people from their services. - Reviewing and improving service provision to ensure it meets the needs of homeless service users' .e.g. the CHIT nurse (Community Health Inequalities Team) visits supported temporary accommodation units to meet with clients.

 In terms of supporting young people, Midlothian Council was the first Council in Scotland to implement the SQA accredited course "Tenancy and Citizenship Group Award".
 The course is run by support workers in Midlothian Council's supported accommodation units.
 The course consists of modules that aim to provide young people with the skills to manage their own tenancy and live independently.
 Modules include practical tasks like budgeting and cooking and accommodation units in order to facilitate rapid move on from shared accommodation.
+Information on supporting looked after young people is contained within the 'Corporate Parenting' section of this chapter.
 Housing support in Midlothian complements the legal requirements of the Housing Support Duty.